ck3g/git-best-practices/README.md

 It helps other people to understand the purpose of each commit.
 What's why your logs should be well named and followed by clear description.

-## Some Commit best practices
+## Some Commits best practices

   * Commit should contain related changes.
 Fixing two different bugs should produce two separate commits.
     Small commits make it easier to understand for other team members.

   * Commit often.
-It will allows you commit only related changes.
+It will allows you to commit only related changes.

   * Don't commit half-done work.
 This means you should not commit unfinished feature at the end of working day.
     This also does not means you should commit whole huge feature in one commit.
 Just split it into small chuncks.